-You should make this personal and unique to you as a couple, customise it to your wedding’s style, customise the fonts and display your engagement photos.
+You should make this personal and unique to you as a couple, customise it with your wedding style/theme, customise the fonts and display your engagement photos.
 It’s important to keep updating it as your big day is coming up.

 Book your Photographer and Videographer

-After your wedding is over, photos and video will be your memories to treasure and share.
-A professional photographer and videographer might take a considerable portion of your budget but those photo albums and videos will be priceless to you and your families.
+After your wedding is over, the photos and video will be your memories to treasure and share.
+A professional photographer and videographer might take a considerable portion of your budget, but those photo albums and videos will be priceless to you and your families.
 It is worth the investment.

 Do your research and make sure the photographer blends with your style.
 Photography is an art and not every artist’s style is necessarily a fit for you.
-You and your partner will need to be comfortable with your photographer – they will be there for every intimate moment of your day, and photos will unfortunately display your discomfort.
-Have a look at our highly recommended Top 10 Wedding Photographers in Cape Town.
+You and your partner will need to be comfortable with your photographer – they will be there for every intimate moment of your day, and photos will, unfortunately, display your discomfort.

 Consider a Wedding Videographer to capture the I Do’s, the laughter, the toasts and the celebration.
 These will be moments you want to relive.
 The same rules apply to choosing a videographer as to a photographer for your day.
-Photographers and videographers experienced with Weddings are the way to go.
-See our Top 10 Wedding Videographers.
+Photographers and videographers experienced with weddings are the way to go.

 Start Looking at Wedding Dresses